Major Landforms of Earth

 Landform is a natural feature of the earth’s surface.
 The surface of the earth varies from one place to another.
 The main landforms are; mountains, plateau and plains.

-External Process: Continuous wearing down and rebuilding of the earth’s surface is the result of external process.
+Continuous wearing down and rebuilding of the earth’s surface is the result of external process.
+Following are the two types of external process.

 Erosion: Removal of materials is called erosion.
 Erosion results in lowering of the earth’s surface.
 Erosion is carried out by various agents; like wind and water.